SequencingDOTcom/RTP-API-Android-Master-Plugin-Plug-N-Play-Sample/README.md

-# iOS Objective-C Master Plugin - Plug-n-Play Sample
+# Android Master Plugin - Plug-n-Play Sample

-This is a plug-n-play sample of the iOS (Objective-C) Master Plugin from Sequencing.com.
+This is a plug-n-play sample of the Android Master Plugin from Sequencing.com.
 It is a sample project example for Android with installed and integrated Master plugin via Gradle dependency manager.

 This is 'plug-n-play' because this repo can be cloned and the code added to your app if you want to get up and running as quick as possible.